flip-rs/.github/profile/README.md

 ## Contribution

 We welcome contributions from the community.
-If you're interested in contributing, please read our Contribution Guidelines.
+If you're interested in contributing, please read our [Contribution Guidelines]().

+> Work in Progress

 ## Support and Issues

-If you encounter any issues or need support, feel free to open an issue in the respective repository or check out our FAQs.
+If you encounter any issues or need support, feel free to open an issue in the respective repository.

 ## Stay Connected